 When the man with vines for hair and banana slugs for lips came in through my window, I was waiting.
 I doused him with napalm jelly I'd pissed into my big-chug cup, and then him with the taser I'd shat out earlier, in one great, grunting burst.
 As the napalm lit off, his eyes widened and he let out the most ungodly scream.
-He was standing in a pool of fire-retardant gel I'd puked all over the floor and the walls before he came in.
-After he was done burning, all that was left was a rancid stink like the dumpster outside a farmer's market and so much greasy char on the walls that I knew My security deposit was fucking gone.
-While it all cooled, I tore the last page off my diary-the one with all the weird shit-and slowly ate it while my guts rumbled for more. - a handful of nue a. -
+He was standing in a pool of fire-retardant gel I'd puked all over burning, all that was left was a rancid stink like the dumpster that I knew my security deposit was fucking gone.
+While it all weird shit-and slowly ate it while my guts rumbled for more.